blp100/pomodoro-app/README.md

-# Frontend Mentor Challenge 4 - Pomodoro app
+# Frontend Mentor Challenge 5 - Art Gallery Website
 This is a solution to the [Pomodoro app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pomodoro-app-KBFnycJ6G).
 ## Table of contents
 - [Overview](#overview)